 That year, the man said, The Waybacks did Jimi Hendrix.
 He heard so many great reviews he decided he would never miss another Album Hour.
-Last year The Waybacks reprised “Their Greatest Hits” from the Eagles, a set that also paid tribute to — like Glenn Frey — great artists who are now gone.
+This year The Waybacks reprised “Their Greatest Hits” from the Eagles, a set that also paid tribute to — like Glenn Frey — great artists who are now gone.
 The band — joined by Nicki Bluhm, John Oates, Jim Lauderdale, Sam Bush and others — finished the set with Prince’s “Purple Rain.”

 Yes, it was that good.
 Better, actually.